 Statutes are officially published in annual volumes.
-Each volume is divided into:
+Each volume is divided into two parts:

 Public General Acts: acts which apply to all of Canada